yashrajsd/-Retrieval-Augmented-Generation./README.md

 # -Retrieval-Augmented-Generation.
-Understanding RAG and implementing it to generate queries answer based on documents
+Understanding RAG and implementing it to generate answers to queries based on documents